Pascal Determinantal Arrays and a Generalization of Rahimpour's Determinantal Identity: The Weighted Version of Star of David Rule

 \begin{rem}

 An immediate consequence of the weighted version of star of David rule in the Pascal array is that if we move the center of a cross through the diagonal $d$, then the weight $W_c$ remains constant.
-We will call this property the \emph{sliding cross rule} in the Pascal array.
-We also note that if the sliding cross rule holds for $m=l=1$, then by an straight forward induction on $m$ and $l$, it can be easily seen that it holds in general for every positive integers $m$ and $l$.
+We will call this property the \emph{sliding-cross rule} in the Pascal array.
+We also note that if the sliding-cross rule holds for $m=l=1$, then by an straight forward induction on $m$ and $l$, it can be easily seen that it holds in general for every positive integers $m$ and $l$.

 \end{rem}

 Our next step is to show that the above sliding rule is also true for any Pascal determinantal array $PD_{k}$ $(k \geq 1)$.
 To do this, we apply mathematical induction on $k$.
 The basis step, $k=1$, is already true.
 For the inductive step, we assume that every Pascal determinantal array of order less than $k+1$ has the sliding property and we show that it is also true for $PD_{k+1}$.